PaddlePaddle/PaddleVideo/docs/en/tools.md

 # Tools

-This page include the usage of some useful tools in PaddleVideo
+This page includes the usage of some useful tools in PaddleVideo.

 ## Params